 It is easier to read when you itemize them in bullet format.
 All you are doing should be able to get visitors' attention in a short period.

 Explain how to use the product

-Don't think, the product is easy to use, they will get it.
+Don't think "the product is easy to use, they will understand it".
 Don't leave room for assumptions.
-Include a step-by-step guide to use your product.
+Include a step-by-step guide to using your product.

 It will be a major crime if your landing page is not mobile responsive.
 The reason is obvious.
 People don't carry laptops on the street trying to purchase a product or register for a service.
 Most people will do it on their phones and you should be able to give them the best experience.

 How do you intend to introduce your products to your customers?
 Won't it be painful if you discover you missed out on a great detail about your product while introducing it?